 When you use an Expression to set the property, data fields should not be used and respectively they are not listed in the Edit Expression Dialog.

 Specifies whether the editor will have UI in the parameters area.
-When at least one report parameter has the Visible property turned on, a parameter area is shown as part of the report viewer.
+If you turn on the Visible property for at least one report parameter, the parameter area is shown when previewing the report in the report designer or in the report viewer.

 Applied only when the parameter is of type String.
 Determines if an empty string is acceptable.